Squeeze Me (novel): Part Two: Muscle of Love

-Crosby and Ryscamp interview Beltrán and find evidence corroborating his innocence, including a second Conch Pearl found on the same railroad tracks where Beltrán found the first, and camera footage of the burglars' stolen Chevrolet Malibu at the Lipid Estate on the day after Fitzsimmons's disappearance, and the fact that both the burglars were killed after Beltrán was already in custody.
-But Angie is furious when Crosby and Ryskamp agree that there is no way of getting Beltrán a fair trial, or of releasing him from jail, as long as the President is demonizing him on the Internet.
-They both reassure her that it will not be long before the President becomes distracted by some other notion and abandons the "crusade."

-But days turn into weeks, and then months, as the President's campaign continues (egged on by the Potussies, who are thrilled to be assigned Secret Service bodyguards as a show of how seriously the President takes the "threat" to their safety).
-"No More Diegos!" protesters surround the jail, and Beltrán survives several murder attempts inside, gradually losing hope as even his own defense lawyers are forced to withdraw after receiving multiple death threats.
-Although Teabull has eliminated all of the evidence against himself, he is still fired by his employers due to the bad publicity over Kiki Pew's death and forced to take a caretaker job in Newfoundland.
+Crosby and Ryscamp interview Beltrán and find evidence corroborating his innocence.
+However, Crosby and Ryskamp agree that there is no way of getting Beltrán a fair trial, or of releasing him from jail, as long as the President is demonizing him on the Internet.
+Both reassure an outraged Angie that it won't be long before the President becomes distracted enough to abandon his "crusade," which instead drags on for months.
+Beltrán survives several murder attempts in jail, gradually losing hope as even his own defense lawyers are forced to withdraw after receiving multiple death threats.
+Although Teabull has eliminated all of the evidence against himself, he is still fired by his employers due to the bad publicity over Kiki's death and forced to take a caretaker job in Newfoundland.

-Meanwhile, more giant Burmese pythons appear in Palm Beach, including one slipped into the bakery truck carrying the President's personal shipment of Key Lime Pies from Marathon to Casa Bellicosa, and another into a bikini shop recently visited by the First Lady.
-Angie is called to consult several more times, and she and Ryskamp eventually begin dating and become lovers.
+Meanwhile, more giant Burmese pythons appear in Palm Beach, including one slipped into the bakery truck carrying the President's personal shipment of Key Lime Pies and another into a bikini shop recently visited by the First Lady.
+Angie is called to consult several more times, and she and Ryskamp eventually become lovers.
 She tells both him and Crosby that what they are seeing is not a random migration; someone is capturing or breeding pythons and releasing the largest ones in Palm Beach.
 Concerned that someone may be deliberately targeting the First Family, Ryskamp advises that they return to Washington, D.C., but they both refuse.
-Ryskamp privately confirms that both are carrying on extra-marital affairs in Florida: Mastodon with a local stripper masquerading as his nutritionist; Mockingbird with Keith Josephson a.k.a.
+Ryskamp privately confirms that the First Family are carrying on extramarital affairs in Florida: the President with a local stripper masquerading as his nutritionist; the First Lady with Keith Josephson a.k.a.
 Ahmet Youssef, the Secret Service agent heading her protection detail.